valhalla/web-app/README.md

 > [!NOTE]
 > This repository is currently widely unmaintained.
-We're looking for dedicated OSS heroes with a proven OSS background who would be willing to help or even take over maintenance.
+We're looking for dedicated OSS heroes who would be willing to help/contribute.
 The promise is a place in the glorious hall of Valhalla!
 In case of interest, open an issue or email nilsnolde+github@proton.me.

 # Valhalla Demo App